 London stank of decay back before 1914 and I have recorded the feel of it in a poem here and there.
 The live man in a modern city feels this sort of thing or perceives it as the savage perceives in the forest.
-I don't know how many men keep alive in modern civilization but when one has the frankin modern civilization but when one has the frank-ness to compare notes one finds that the intuition is confirmed just as neatly or almost as neatly as if the other man saw a shop sign.
-I mean the perception is not simply the perception of one's own subject-ivity, but there is an object which others perceive.
+I don't know how many men keep alive in modern civilization but when one has the frankness to compare notes one finds that the intuition is confirmed just as neatly or almost as neatly as if the other man saw a shop sign.
+I mean the perception is not simply the perception of one's own subjectivity, but there is an object which others perceive.

 Thus London going mouldy back in say 1912 or 1911.
 After the War death was all over it.
 I said something of the sort to Padre José Elizondo.
 There had been a number of Spaniards in London during the War, there being no Paris for them to go to.
-"Yes," said the Padre, "we feel it, and we are all of us going back" i.e. to Spain.
+"Yes," said the Padre, "we feel it, and we are all of us going back," i.e., to Spain.

-all of us going back," i.e., to Spain.
 London was in terror of thought.
 Nothing was being buried.
 Paris was tired, very tired, but they wanted table rase, they wanted the dead things cleared out even if there were nothing to replace them.

 Italy was, on the other hand, full of bounce.
 I said all of this to a Lombard writer.
 I said: London is dead, Paris is tired, but here the place is alive.
-What they don't know is plenty, but there is auve. what they don't know is plenty, but there is some sort of animal life here.
+What they don't know is plenty, but there is some sort of animal life here.
 If you put an idea into these people they would DO something.

 The Lombard writer said yes . . . and looked across the hotel lobby; finally he said: "And you know it is terrible to be surrounded by all this energy and . . . and . . . not to have an idea to put into it."

 I think that must have been 1920.
-I can't remem-ber which year contained what, possibly in '21 the cavalieri della morte passed through the Piazza San Marco, and when I got to Milan that year I asked my friend what about it.
+I can't remember which year contained what, possibly in '21 the cavalieri della morte passed through the Piazza San Marco, and when I got to Milan that year I asked my friend what about it.
 What is this fascio?
 He said there was nothing to it or words to that effect.

 At any rate not a matter of interest.